 Rivers Casino & Resort at Mohawk Bay is a site that has been recommended by the state gaming board.
 The new property will be operated by Rush Street Gaming, which already has two casinos in Pennsylvania — SugarHouse and Rivers Casino.

-As Online Poker Report noted in a rundown of possible online/brick-and-mortar relationships in PA, RSG already has an interactive division.
+In a rundown of possible online/brick-and-mortar relationships in PA, RSG already has an interactive division.
 However, there’s no guarantee it wouldn’t look for a partner.

 Also of note: a couple of RSG executives are board members for the company that oversees Fallsview Casino, the host of a World Poker Tour event.
 So, Rivers Casino has at least a link — albeit a seemingly weak one — with WPT sponsor PartyPoker.